The New Colorado MOST: Effective April 16, 2015

 - promptly and safely transfer the patient to a provider who will follow the orders.

-Until our education initiative is completed, the MOST form may not be immediately recognized by all healthcare providers in the state.
+As our education initiative is ongoing, the MOST form may not be immediately recognized by all healthcare providers in the state.
 You can help us educate your colleagues, providers, and provider partners by directing them to this site and to the educational programs.